 - Cayenne

-How to Cook Pork Shoulder Roast
+How to Roast Pork Butt

 Step 1: Prep and Season

 In a small bowl, mix brown sugar, kosher salt, onion powder, garlic powder, ground mustard, paprika, black pepper, and cayenne.
+Trim excess fat, leaving a thin layer (less than 1/4 inch) on the fat cap.

 Step 2: Cook

+Set your oven to 350°F (175°C).
 Place the pork butt, fat side up, on a wire rack in a roasting pan.
 Cook in the preheated oven for approximately 3-4 hours until a probe meat thermometer inserted into the center of the meat reads 185°F (85°C).

 Step 3: Rest and Serve